viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Organizations also have the option of using smart cards, an authentication method that predates biometric authentication.
 Smart cards are tamper-resistant, portable storage devices that can enhance Windows security when authenticating users, signing code, securing e-mail, and signing in with Windows domain accounts.

-**Smart cards provide:**
+Smart cards provide:

-- Ease of use in scenarios such as healthcare where employees need to sign in and out quickly without using their hands or when sharing a workstation
+- Ease of use in scenarios such as healthcare, where users need to sign in and out quickly without using their hands or when sharing a workstation
 - Isolation of security-critical computations that involve authentication, digital signatures, and key exchange from other parts of the computer.
 These computations are performed on the smart card
 - Portability of credentials and other private information between computers at work, home, or on the road